-Note: Credit cards are not accepted for course payment.
-Please use checks or money orders.
-Participants must be 18 years old or older to register and attend any course.
+Note: Participants must be 18 years old or older to register and attend any course.

 This course is designed for medico-legal personnel that are actively involved in the recovery of human remains.
 Participants will be introduced to the role of the forensic anthropologist in a forensic investigation and how they can assist in the recovery of remains in an outdoor context.
 Topics covered include the basics of time since death determination and an introduction to new techniques available to law enforcement, the basics of insect collection and the use of entomological data, and forensic odontology.
-The archaeological approach to surface and burial recovery and the use of current technology available to aid in the recovery of human remains at the Anthropological Research Facility will be emphasized.
-(Note: The Outdoor Recovery course is POST certified for 24 CEU credits.
-ABMDI certification is pending.)
+The archaeological approach to surface and burial recovery and the use of current technology available to aid in the recovery of human remains at the Anthropology Research Facility will be emphasized.
+(Note: The Outdoor Recovery course is POST certified for 24 CEU credits)

 Pre-requisites: Participants must be gainfully employed in the medico-legal community.
 Medical Examiners, death investigators, law enforcement or other related fields will be considered.

 This is a hands-on laboratory course introduces participants to basic human osteology and differences with non-human skeletal elements.
 The course will be mostly hands-on with daily quizzes and methods on how to distinguish human from non-human skeletal remains.
 The course is designed for students and law enforcement and focuses on how to distinguish human from non-human skeletal remains.
 No previous knowledge required.